fieldtrip/website/faq/other/anonymization_anatomical.md

     - /faq/anonymization_anatomical/
 ---

-# How can I anonymize or deidentify an anatomical MRI?

 {% include markup/skyblue %}
 This is something that in general you will want to do **after** the coregistration of the anatomical MRI with the MEG data (using **[ft_volumerealign](/reference/ft_volumerealign)**), as the coregistration often relies on facial landmarks.
 {% include markup/end %}